venture-23/localcoin-sui-fe/README.md

 # Localcoin

 LocalCoin is a closed cycle token system designed to enable on-chain control and tracking of financial incentives in the real world.
-It is a product and service that manages the disbursement of funds which have restrictions on how they may be spent, comprising smart contracts on Soroban, a web app and mobile app, and eventually a payment card and seamless DAO integration.
+It is a platform designed to empower communities through transparent and effective fund distribution.
+It connects Campaign Creators, Merchants, and Participants to drive positive local change.
+Campaign creators can manage social projects with full visibility, and donors can track the impact of their contributions.
+Participants earn LocalCoin by completing community tasks and can spend it at registered merchants, supporting local businesses and preventing misuse..

 # Localcoin Mobile App